Lee Rocker: Personal life

 Lee Rocker was born Leon Drucker in Massapequa, Long Island, New York, to a Jewish family in 1961.
 He is the son of classical clarinetists Stanley and Naomi Drucker.
 Stanley Drucker was the principal clarinetist for the New York Philharmonic Orchestra and played with Leonard Bernstein and Aaron Copland.
 His sister Roseanne is a country music singer-songwriter.
+Lee was named after the American clarinetist Leon Russianoff, a close friend of the Druckers.

 At age 12, Rocker picked up the electric bass but quickly developed a preference for playing the double bass as his instrument of choice.
 He credits records by Elvis Presley and Carl Perkins for his new inclination "The slap bass on those records blew me away!"
 Rocker's favorite bass player is Willie Dixon.

 He married his wife Deborah in 1989.
-She is the daughter of Gucci watchmaking pioneer, Severin Wunderman.
+She is the daughter of Gucci watchmaking pioneer Severin Wunderman.
 In the fall of 2013, she launched her own eponymous fashion line.
 They reside in Laguna Beach, California with their two children.
 Rocker is a fan of the Lakers and the Angels.